Surgeries cancelled, delays widespread

 Mid Central and Hawke's Bay: Some non-urgent care is being deferred

-Whanganui: Able to fill all available theatre sessions but prioritising patients with higher clinical needs such as labour, birth, cancer and diagnositic procedures.
+Whanganui: Able to fill all available theatre sessions but prioritising patients with higher clinical needs such as labour, birth, cancer and diagnostic procedures.

-Wellington: Deferring the vast majority of non-urgent planned care where clinically save to do so.
+Wellington: Deferring the vast majority of non-urgent planned care where clinically safe to do so.

 Nelson Marlborough: Delivering 50 to 70 per cent of planned care.